fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/alu_parts.md

 The CNC we used for manufacturing has a 2440 mm long work area.

-## Notes!
+## Notes from milling Humphrey v3
-Missing parts in layout:
+Some parts were missing in the layout:
-* Homing plate
+* Homing plate.
 * The small spindle spring mounting clamps.
-* Dust skirt holder
+* Dust skirt holder.
+* Two motor plate spacers.

 Recommended changes:
 * When milling.
 Make sure there is a loose fit tolerance between the X-rail and the gantry, otherwise it's hard to fit it on and impossible to change it.